DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/FAQ.md

 ## 	Troubleshooting

-###   I get an error when I perform Grant Consent in Dynamics
+###   Grant Consent Fucntion

+When selecting Grant consent you are taken to ap age with the below error.

 ![went_wrong](/IMAGES/Went_wrong.png)